chaoss/wg-evolution/README.md

 This CHAOSS working group is using the general [CHAOSS mailing list](https://lists.linuxfoundation.org/mailman/listinfo/chaoss).

 ## Join our Weekly Calls
-The GMD Working Group meets every Monday from 7:30am - 8:30am Pacific Time every other Wednesday.
+The Evolution Working Group meets every Monday from 7:30am - 8:30am Pacific Time every other Wednesday.
 Our next meeting will be on 10th, 2019.
 All are welcome.

 The videoconference URL is https://unomaha.zoom.us/j/720431288.